ibm-cloud-docs/databases-for-redis/security-compliance.md

 ## Protection Against Unauthorized Access

 {{site.data.keyword.databases-for-redis_full}} use the following methods to protect data in transit or in storage.

 - All {{site.data.keyword.databases-for-redis}} connections use TLS/SSL encryption for data in transit.
 The current supported version of this encryption is TLS 1.2.
 - Access to the Account, Management Console UI, and API is secured via [Identity and Access Management (IAM)](/docs/services/databases-for-redis?topic=databases-for-redis-iam).
 - Access to the database is secured through the standard access controls provided by the database.
 These access controls are configured to require valid database-level credentials that are obtainable only through prior access to the database or through our Management Console UI or API.
 - All {{site.data.keyword.databases-for-redis}} storage is provided on storage encrypted with [{{site.data.keyword.keymanagementserviceshort}}](/docs/services/key-protect?topic=key-protect-about).
-Bring-your-own-key (BYOK) for encryption is also available through [Key Protect integration](/docs/services/databases-for-redis?topic=databases-for-redis-key-protect.
+Bring-your-own-key (BYOK) for encryption is also available through [Key Protect integration](/docs/services/databases-for-redis?topic=cloud-databases-key-protect).
-- IP Whitelisting - All deployments support whitelisting IP addresses to restrict access to the service.
+- IP Whitelisting - All deployments support [whitelisting IP addresses](/docs/services/databases-for-redis?topic=cloud-databases-whitelisting) to restrict access to the service.
+- Public and Private Networking - {{site.data.keyword.databases-for-redis}} is integrated with [Service Endpoints](/docs/services/databases-for-redis?topic=cloud-databases-service-endpoints).
+You can select whether to use connections over the public network, the {{site.data.keyword.cloud_notm}} internal network, or both.

 ## Data Resilience

-- Backups are included in the service. {{site.data.keyword.databases-for-redis}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-ibm-cloud-object-storage) and are also [encrypted](/docs/services/cloud-object-storage?topic=cloud-object-storage-security).
+- [Backups](/docs/services/databases-for-redis?topic=databases-for-redis-dashbaord-backups) for your deployment are included, unless you [configure Redis as a cache](/docs/services/databases-for-redis?topic=databases-for-redis-redis-cache).
+The {{site.data.keyword.databases-for-redis}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-ibm-cloud-object-storage) and are also [encrypted](/docs/services/cloud-object-storage?topic=cloud-object-storage-security).
-- Memory usage is configured with a `noeviction` policy and a max memory usage of 80% of available memory.
-- The data persistence model uses [preamble snapshots and AOF (Append Only File)](https://redis.io/topics/persistence).
-- All {{site.data.keyword.databases-for-redis}} deployments are configured with replication, deployments contain a cluster with two data members in a master/replica configuration and state is managed with a quorum of three [Redis sentinels](https://redis.io/topics/sentinel).
+- All {{site.data.keyword.databases-for-redis}} deployments are configured with replication to provide both data resilience and [high-availability](/docs/services/databases-for-redis?topic=databases-for-redis-high-availbility).
+Deployments contain a cluster with two data members in a master/replica configuration and state is managed with a quorum of three [Redis sentinels](https://redis.io/topics/sentinel).
-- If you deploy to an [{{site.data.keyword.cloud_notm}} datacenter](/docs/overview?topic=overview-data_center#data_center), your data has multiple copies and each copy resides on a different host.
-If you deploy to a [{{site.data.keyword.cloud_notm}} Global location](https://www.ibm.com/cloud/data-centers/), the cluster is spread over the region's availability zone locations.
-If one data member becomes unreachable, your cluster continues to operate normally.
+- If you deploy to an [{{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the datacenter.
+- If you deploy to a {{site.data.keyword.cloud_notm}} Multi-Zone Region (MZR), the nodes are spread over the region's availability zone locations

 ## SOC 2 Type 1 Certification